 7. How to make home made strawberry jam

-Let the jam cool to room temp, move it into a piping bag and use according to the recipe.
+Let the jam cool to room temp, move it into a piping bag and use it according to the recipe.

 8. How to assemble this Victoria sponge cake